-What are the risks involved from having anal or oral sex?
+What are the risks involved with having anal or oral sex?

 With anal sex, the lining of the anus and rectum is thin and may be easily damaged which allows bacteria and other infectious agents to enter the bloodstream directly.
 This can increase the risk of certain rectum-related health issues.
 Anal sex is known to:

 - Increase the chance of contracting an STD (for a woman, it is 17 times higher than with vaginal intercourse, specifically with HIV);